 Step 3.
 Collect any Supporting Documentation

 Only a passport, DS-160 confirmation page, Appointment confirmation page, a 2 x 2 inch color photo not older than 6 months – with a light or white background ( if not uploaded in the electronic application), and all the supporting forms (including copies of I-129, I-797, etc.) are required for the visa interview.
-Additional documents may be requested to establish if you are qualified.
-For example, additional requested documents may include evidence of:
+Additional documents may be requested, for example, contracts; diplomas; or other evidence to establish if you are qualified for your desired visa category.